Faesch family: History

 The family is said to be of ancient nobility from Valais in Switzerland.
 Two brothers of the family acquired the hereditary burghership of Basel in 1409.
 Family members became members of the council, and thus the ruling class of the city-republic of Basel, from 1494.
 Members of the family served continuously in the government of the city from the mid 16th century until the end of the 18th century.
 Several family members also became Burgomaster's and thus heads of the republic, and others became Rectors of the University of Basel.
 The family intermarried for centuries with other prominent patrician families.
 Remigius Faesch (ca. 1460–1533) was a famous architect.

 The goldsmith and member of the city council Hans Rudolf Faesch (1510–1564) was ennobled by Ferdinand I, Holy Roman Emperor in 1563 and received a confirmation of the family arms that added two stars to their crest.
 Thus the family held a dual status as patricians or members of the Daig of the burgher republic of Basel, and as nobles of the Holy Roman Empire.

 As of 1659, the Faesch family was the richest family of Basel with a fortune of nearly 250,000 florins.
 Their family foundation still exists.
 The jurist, rector of the University of Basel and art collector Remigius Faesch (1595–1667) founded Museum Faesch, an art museum.
 Its collection became part of the University of Basel in 1823.

 Several family members entered the service of various European princes.
 The diplomat Johann Rudolph Faesch (1669–1751) was an adviser to the Margrave of Baden, representative of the Elector of Trier and the Duke of Württemberg at the Court of France.
 Many family members were also notable as military officers.

 The family converted to Protestantism in 1530, although the Corsica branch would later return to Catholicism, providing a Cardinal.

 A branch of the family settled in Geneva in the 19th century, where Alphonse François Faesch became a judge.
-His son, the engineer Jules Faesch, became a co-owner of the Faesch and Piccard company, and married Amélie de Senarclens de Vuflens, who inherited Vufflens Castle from her father.
+His son, the engineer Jules Faesch, became a co-owner of the Faesch and Piccard company, and married Amélie de Senarclens de Vuflens (1842-1910), who inherited Vufflens Castle from her father.

-The family name Faesch or Fesch means roughly "chic" (as in "stylish").